 - ENGL 2320 Survey of World Literature II from 1650 to Present

-If you need extra assistance when it comes to writing or foreign languages, the Language Center at SRB Humanities Building 205 is the place to go.
+If you need extra assistance when it comes to writing or foreign languages, the Learning Commons at SRB Humanities Building 205 is the place to go.
 Tutors are available to assist students with every aspect of writing, from homework assignments to class projects.
 The Center offers speech outline and preparation assistance.
 Computers are available with word processing programs and Rosetta Stone software.
 Please visit the Learning Commons for campus specific locations and what each campus offers.